(also known as: gravity game, raising the bar, argument by demanding impossible perfection [form of])

 Explanation: Ken starts with a statement explaining why he thinks there has to be an objective morality -- a statement based on a reasonable argument that can be pursued with reason and logic.
 Rob adequately answers that objection, as indicated by Ken’s move away from that objection to a new objection.
 This pattern continues until we arrive at an impossible request.
 Despite all the objections being adequately answered, at no time does Ken concede any points or abandon the argument.

 Example #2: Perhaps the most classic example of this fallacy is the argument for the existence of God.
-Due to understanding of nature through science, many of the arguments that used to be used for God (or gods) were abandoned, only to be replaced with new ones, usually involving questions to which science has not definitively answered yet.
+Due to the understanding of nature through science, many of the arguments that used to be used for God (or gods) were abandoned, only to be replaced with new ones, usually involving questions to which science has not definitively answered yet.
 The move from creationism to intelligent design is a prime example.
 Currently the origin of life is a popular argument for God (although a classic argument from ignorance), and an area where we very well may have a scientific answer in the next decade, at which time, the “origin of life” argument will fade away and be replaced by another, thus moving the figurative goalposts farther back as our understanding of the natural world increases.

 Exception: This fallacy should not be confused with an argument or set of arguments, with multiple propositions inherent in the argument.
 The reason for the difference between this kind of argument and the moving the goalposts fallacy, is a subtle one, but indicated by a strong initial claim (“has to be”, “must”, “required for”, etc.) that gets answered and/or what appears to be ad hoc objections that follow eventually leading to an impossible request for proof.